cran-task-views/Omics/Omics.md

     structural geometry of Protein Data Bank (PDB) files. `r pkg("bio3d")` contains tools to process, organize and explore protein structure, sequence and dynamics data.\
+    `r pkg("geno2proteo")` allows to find the DNA and protein sequences of any given genomic loci using the [ENSEMBL](https://www.ensembl.org/index.html)
+    annotations.
     `r pkg("pbm")` contains various models to analyze protein-ligand interactions. \
     `r pkg("ampir")` is a toolkit to predict antimicrobial peptides from protein